The Most Common Questions About Statins

 Statins can be an effective tool to support your heart health, but each person has individual needs.
 If you have questions about statins, don’t be afraid to ask your doctor and supportive cardiology team.
 Be proactive, write down a list of questions, and seek the input of not only your doctor but of a Registered Dietitian who specializes in heart health.

 With my background as a cardiology dietitian, I provide individualized and group guidance on building healthy lifestyle habits that protect your heart.
-I have successfully helped thousands of clients reduce their risk of heart attacks and strokes by optimizing their risk profile and their laboratory values using personalized, science based nutrition.
+I have successfully helped thousands of clients reduce their risk of heart attacks and strokes by optimizing their risk profile and their laboratory values using personalized, science-based nutrition.

-If you’re interested in working together to improve your heart health and reduce your risk of cardiovascular complications, feel free to enroll in my next 6 week heart optimization group program here, or contact me for a 15-minute consultation call for my 1 on 1 services.
+If you’re interested in working together to improve your heart health and reduce your risk of cardiovascular complications, feel free to enroll in my next 6-week heart optimization group program here, or contact me for a 15-minute consultation call for my 1 on 1 services.

 Be sure to sign up to my email list for my monthly heart disease prevention guides and tips to protect your heart.